Ongomobile/Ongomobile/README.md

 ### Hi there I'm Mike <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 Thanks for stopping by.
-I'm a junior frontend developer looking for a position where I can grow with a team of cool people helping others.
+I'm a junior frontend developer that is passionate about UI design that helps people.
+I am looking for a position where I can grow with a team of cool people helping others.

 📫 mike@yourdevguy.com